singuerinc/blog/lanyon/about.md

 ![singuerinc](/public/images/singuerinc.png)

-I’m a dev living and working in Barcelona, I'm working at <a href="http://www.b-reel.com" target="_blank">B-REEL</a>.
-I’ve worked at <a href="http://www.doubleyou.com" target="_blank">DoubleYou</a> for several years, first as a Flash developer, then as a Frontend dev.
-Currently I make apps in Javascript, Ruby on Rails, Node.js among others.<br/>I speak Spanish and sometimes Italian.
+I’m a dev living and working in Barcelona, I'm working at <a href="http://www.b-reel.com" target="_blank">B-REEL</a>.<br/>I’ve worked at <a href="http://www.doubleyou.com" target="_blank">DoubleYou</a> for several years as a Flash developer.
+Currently I make front and back-end apps in Javascript, Ruby on Rails and Node.js among others.<br/>I speak Spanish and sometimes Italian.

 ### Stay in touch